brunosorban/thorpy/README.md

 The overarching aim of this project is to devise an optimal controller for a hopper, ensuring the computation of safe trajectories without violating the system's dynamics or other constraints, such as hardware limitations or spatial bounds.
 The control commands are derived based on a performance criterion, presently focused on minimizing a quadratic cost function that accounts for position error and energy efficiency.

 ## Installation
-The necessary packages can be installed using the command:
+The first step is to clone the repository to the local machine.
+Navigate to the project folder and type following command to install the dependent libraries:

 ```bash
 pip install -r requirements.txt
 ```

-To install the the library, clone the repository and use the following command:
+Then use the following command to install the library:

 ```bash
 pip install -e .